 Area codes should be placed in parentheses, followed by a space.
 Example: (909) 607-2000.
 The word extension should be spelled out, if possible.
 If there is insufficient space, the correct abbreviation is "ext."
 Extensions should never be preceded by an "X."

-We do not use the serial comma (also known as the Harvard comma): in a series of three or more items, do not use a comma before the final conjunction (and or or).
+We do not use the serial comma (also known as the Oxford or Harvard comma).
+In a series of three or more items, do not use a comma before the final conjunction ("and" or "or").
 Example: He has classes in chemistry, psychology and music.

 Commas, periods, and other punctuation such as question marks and exclamation marks are placed inside quotation marks.
 Colons and semicolons are placed outside of quotation marks.